How to do a Balance Transfer

 Tip No. 5: Stop spending on your other credit cards

 One of the biggest mistakes people make in do-it-yourself debt consolidation is that they fail to stop spending on credit after they’ve consolidated.
 When you transfer the balances to the new card, your other accounts will be sitting at zero balances.
-It can be really tempting to pull out the plastic to make purchase you want or to earn rewards again.
+It can be tempting to pull out the plastic to make a purchase you want or to earn rewards again.

 Having trouble making a balance transfer work?
 Discover other options to get out of debt.